frostsnap/frostsnap/frostsnap_embedded_widgets/README.md

 - `WordSelector`: Word selection interface with fuzzy matching

 ### General Widgets
-- `HoldToConfirmWidget`: Wrapper widget that requires a long press to confirm actions
+- `HoldToConfirm`: Wrapper widget that requires a long press to confirm actions
 - `SizedBox`: Simple widget with fixed dimensions for layout purposes

 ### Components